NullAce/CLI-Sudoku/README.md

 # CLI-Sudoku

-A CLI Sudoku puzzle solver and maker.
+A CLI Sudoku puzzle solver and game.